 Salvage motorcycle insurance auctions happen alongside salvage car auctions.

 So how can you, as a member of the public access these auctions, usually reserved for dealers?
 You work with an authorized representative.
-A proxy company buys the motorcycle on your behalf, using their dealer license, and then ships the bike to you.
+A proxy company like Copart buys the motorcycle on your behalf, using their dealer license, and then ships the bike to you.

 Salvage Motorcycles – What Are They?